Business Building

 Step 7: Other steps after submission of your articles of organization.

-The Division may reject your application.
-The reason is usually concerning the LLC suggested name.
-Other reasons may include if you forgot to pay the application fee.
+• If you forgot to pay the application fee.
 Make sure to include the fee in your application, especially if sending the application in person, mailing it, or by fax.
 The check must also be payable to the proper division where the filing is sent.
-It is also important that your papers are complete and legible.
-You risk being rejected if your writing is incomplete or cannot be understood.
-The documents must be signed by a member of the LLC, manager, or authorized person.

-How can a Lawyer help submit Articles of Organization?
+How Can a Lawyer Help Submit Articles of Organization?

 Having a lawyer assist you in filing the Articles of Organization is not necessary.
 However, it may be helpful to have an expert navigate the North Carolina-specific laws and increase efficiency.
 It may also prevent the need to repeatedly send in your application after rejection.
 Your business attorney may also advise whether an LLC is the appropriate business structure for your needs.

 The articles of organization and the articles of incorporation can easily be confused.
-They are very similar but have one main difference: articles of organization are meant for LLCs, as outlined here, and articles of incorporation are for corporations.
+They are very similar but have one main difference: Articles of Organization are meant for LLCs, as outlined here, and Articles of Incorporation are for corporations.